Jani Beg: Reign

 After his father Öz Beg died in 1341, Jani Beg's older brother and rival Tini Beg was in the east, possibly preparing for an attack.
 As soon as Tini Beg entered the central lands, he was killed by the followers of Jani Beg.
 Khiḍr Beg, a younger brother, was also killed on his orders.
 Jani Beg was elected as khan in 1342 by the kurultai with the support of his mother Taydula Khatun.

 Jani Beg is known to have actively interfered in the affairs of the Russian principalities and Lithuania.
 Like his father, Jani Beg supported the house of Moscow and its heads, Simeon and Ivan II.
 Relations between the Russian principalities were generally peaceful, with Jani Beg only permitting one small-scale operation against Ryazan; however, he interfered in Moscow's relations with Suzdal, supported anti-Muscovite elements in Ryazan, and contributed to Tver's fragmentation.
 He also allowed those principalities to grow increasingly independent, to the point that their rulers began calling themselves grand princes – a title that had been reserved to only the ruler of Vladimir.
+(Note: This has been a point of contention among historians, with Anton Gorsky arguing that Nizhny Novgorod and Tver were only able to claim the status of grand principality in the 1360s.)
 The Russian chroniclers referred to him as "the good tsar".

 Jani Beg also confirmed the yarlik to the Venetians at the start of his reign.
 However, in September 1343, a Venetian noble named Andreolo Civran killed a Mongol official in Tanais, which led to Jani Beg expelling all the Latins from the Italian colonies.
 The Venetian senate condemned Civran and sent envoys to negotiate with Jani Beg, but Jani Beg demanded that Civran be judged by a Mongol court.
-The Genoese and Venetians formed a temporary alliance and imposed a trade embargo, while Jani Beg responded by sending more troops to Kaffa in Crimea.
+The Genoese and Venetians formed a temporary alliance and imposed a trade embargo, while Jani Beg responded by sending more troops to the Genoese colony of Kaffa in Crimea.

-Jani Beg commanded a massive Crimean Tatar force that attacked Kaffa, then a Genoese colony.
-The siege was lifted by an Italian relief force in February.
-In 1345, Jani Beg again besieged Kaffa; however, his assault was again unsuccessful due to an outbreak of plague among his troops.
-Jani Beg's army catapulted infected corpses into Kaffa in an attempt to use the plague to weaken the defenders.
-Infected Genoese sailors subsequently sailed from Kaffa to Genoa, Messina, and Constantinople, introducing the Black Death into Europe.
-The story involving the catapult has been disputed.
-It is originally based on Gabriel de Mussis of Piacenza in Italy, who wrote about the plague in 1348.
+The siege of Kaffa lasted three years, with high losses on both sides.
+The inhabitants survived the siege as boats carried supplies through the harbor.
+According to an Italian source, there was an outbreak of plague among Jani Beg's troops, who then catapulted infected corpses into Kaffa in an attempt to weaken the defenders.
+This is allegedly how the Black Death spread to Europe; infected Genoese sailors subsequently sailed from Kaffa to Genoa, Messina, and Constantinople.
+The story involving the catapult has been disputed; it is originally based on Gabriel de Mussis of Piacenza in Italy, who wrote about the plague in 1348.
 It is more likely that rats carrying plague-infested fleas went from the Jani Beg's camp to the city and thereby infected the Genoese.